edubkendo/tower-docs/roadmap.md

 - generators for tests
 - test the generator code
 - basic client test setup for tower development
+- make "database cleaner"
+- make `store` global, so you only have to apply it once, not per model.
+  - makes testing easier.

 ### 0.4.2 (controllers)